The start of 2018 means new laws taking effect in Arizona.

 After being signed into law by President Donald Trump a new tax law is set to take effect.
 The law doubles the standard deduction, doubles the child tax credit, and gets rid of the nearly $4,000 personal exemption.
 However, none of these will have an impact on your next tax return.
 None of the new tax laws affect the 2017 taxes.

 Looking ahead, there’s a new proposal emerging for the 2018 ballot allowing the recreational use of marijuana.
-The initiative, sponsored by a medical marijuana dispensary, would expand the list of conditions for which a doctor could recommend a patient be allowed to use the drug.
-It also would make it easier and cheaper for patients to get marijuana, including allowing a large percentage of them to grow their own plants as long as they have the correct marijuana insurance.
+The initiative, sponsored by a medical marijuana dispensary (similar to one you can see if you Visit this website), would expand the list of conditions for which a doctor could recommend a patient be allowed to use the drug.
+Even after a doctors recommendation, there are still some conditions to meet before you are eligible for a medical marijuana card.
+Read more here to see if you could qualify for one.
+This initiative will undoubtedly be backed by many, as it would make it easier and cheaper for patients to get marijuana, including allowing a large percentage of them to grow their own plants as long as they have the correct marijuana insurance.

 Arizona’s new law mandating paid sick leave starts July 1.
 Businesses and non-profit groups could face penalties for failing to keep records, post notices and could incur damages for failing to provide paid sick time.
 Employers who retaliate against workers exercising their rights could face fines of at least $150 per day.